 Thank You that the Holy Spirit understands my weaknesses and that He prays for me according to Your perfect will.

-5. Love (1 John 4:16): Abba Father, when I read that love is patient and kind… not jealous or boastful… not seeking its own… keeping no record of wrongs… I feel so inadequate.
+Abba Father, when I read that love is patient and kind, not jealous or boastful, not seeking its own, keeping no record of wrongs, I feel so inadequate.
 But when I remember that You are love and that You will love through me, I have hope.
 Thank You for wanting to shine through ordinary people like me.

 I remember also the apostle Paul (2 Timothy 1:8), who accepted his suffering for the gospel, believing that You would work it all for Your good purpose.

-10. I am not in control (Psalm 103:19): Jehovah-Nissai, the Lord our Banner, You go before me, and I am so glad.
-You know the many times I’ve prayed for specific things only to be grateful later that You responded, “No.”
+Jehovah-Nissai, the Lord our Banner, You go before me, and I am so glad.
+You know the many times I’ve prayed for specific things only to be grateful later that You said no.